 Type: miniature flush plunger push-button switch.

-Function: after the insertion of the board into the crate, it allows to turn the board ON/OFF by pushing it with a pin; please note that the switch is inactive if the board doesn't support "live insertion".
-Refer to § 5.2 for the power ON procedure
+Function: after the insertion of the board into the crate, it allows to turn the board ON/OFF by pushing it with a pin.
+Refer to § 5.4 for the power ON procedure

-Internal hardware components 3.6.
+3.6.
+Internal hardware components

-The V785 module is constituted by a motherboard with a piggy-back board plugged into it (see also Fig. 1.2 where the functional blocks hosted on the piggy-back board are pointed out).
+The V1785 module is constituted by a motherboard with a piggy-back board plugged into it (see also Fig. 1.1 where the functional blocks hosted on the piggy-back board are pointed out).
 In the following some hardware setting components, located on the boards, are listed.
-Refer to Fig. 3.4 and Fig. 3.5 for their exact location on the PCB and their settings.
+Refer to Fig. 3.2 for their exact location on the PCB and their settings.